Telos-Project/Orca/README.md

 Orca formations may be uploaded to certain Orca nodes, including gates, to reconfigure pod structure at runtime.

-Orca notes may also be set to react according to an Orca formation specified in a shared record or database.
+Orca nodes may also be set to react according to an Orca formation specified in a shared record or database.

 ##### 2.1.4.1 - Format